ycpcs/cs101-spring2015/assign/assign03.md

 * **submitToMarmoset.pl** &mdash; used to submit your assignment to the Marmoset server
 * **Utils.cpp** &mdash; this file contains functions that you will use in **Statistics.cpp**.
 It includes the following functions.

-  * `int getFileSize(char FileName[])` &mdash; given a file name (as a string) , this function will return the number of lines in that file.
+  * `int getFileSize(char fileName[])` &mdash; given a file name (as a string) , this function will return the number of lines in that file.
   * `void  initializeArray( int list[], int size)` &mdash; given an integer array and its size, this function initializes the given array to all zeroes.
-  * `void loadArray(int list[], int size, char filename[])` &mdash; given an integer array, it’s size, and a file name as a string, this function will load the batting averages from the given file into the given array.
+  * `void loadArray(int list[], int size, char fileName[])` &mdash; given an integer array, it’s size, and a file name as a string, this function will load the batting averages from the given file into the given array.
   * `void sortArray(int list[], int size)` &mdash; given an integer array and its size, this function sorts the array in ascending order.

 * 2014.txt &mdash; data file with batting averages for all MLB players for the 2014 season.